aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-markdown/_index.md

 {{% alert color="warning" %}}

 PowerPoint to markdown export is **without images** by default.
-If you want to export a PowerPoint document containing images, you need to set  `markdownSaveOptions.setExportType(MarkdownExportType.Visual)` and also set the `BasePath` where the images referenced in the markdown document will be saved.
+If you want to export a PowerPoint document containing images, you need to call `markdownSaveOptions.setExportType(MarkdownExportType.Visual)` and also set the `BasePath` where the images referenced in the markdown document will be saved.

 {{% /alert %}}

 ## **Convert PowerPoint to Markdown**

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) class to represent a presentation object.
-2. Use the [Save ](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/#save-aspose.slides.IXamlOptions-)method to save the object as a markdown file.
+2. Use the [save](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/#save-aspose.slides.IXamlOptions-) method to save the object as a markdown file.

-This Javascript code shows you how to convert PowerPoint to markdown:
+This JavaScript code shows you how to convert PowerPoint to markdown:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");